BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 After all that, you'll wake up from the Nightmare School!

-## Secret Axis Lab
+## Hidden Axis Lab

 Go upstairs and enter the stairs at the fountain.
+Follow the path to fight SEC again!

+!battle(["SEC",:SECURITYSYSTEM,5], "Factory Field")

+Get the Fire Stone in the next room.

+!battle(["SEC",:SECURITYSYSTEM,7], "Factory Field")

-Follow the path to fight SEC again, who has a Shadow Machop.
-SEC in the next room has a Shadow Clobbopus.
-Get the *Fire Stone* here then follow the path.
-On the left side of the area, you'll be able to grab a *Nightmare Fuel*.
+Go left instead of up in the next room.
+Down from here, you'll be able to grab a *Nightmare Fuel*.

+**ZCell 141: Hidden Axis Lab**

+!img("zcell141.png")

 Head up - it's time to fight illusions.
-You get relationship points depending on if you're right - choosing Erick 2 grants (+6 Erick), choosing Erick 1 grants (-4 Erick).
-Choosing Aelita 2 grants (-4 Aelita) and will open you up to one more question:
+You get relationship points depending on if you're right.

+**Relationship Point Choices**:
+- Choose the correct Erick (+6 Erick)
+- Choose the incorrect Erick (-4 Erick)

+**Relationship Point Choices**:
+- Choose the correct Aelita (Neutral)
+- Choose the incorrect Aelita (-4 Aelita)

-**Relationship Point Choices** (Aelita 2 Chosen):
+**Relationship Point Choices**:
-- Aelita, I'm sorry...
+- If you chose the wrong Aelita: I'm sorry...
 (Aelita +1)
-- Could've been more clear!
+- If you chose the wrong Aelita: Could've been more clear!
 (Aelita -2)

-...but it is a higher net to just choose Aelita 1 no matter what.

 Anyways, time for a battle!

-???
-Clear (Factory Field)
--   Stantler, Level 85. @ Stantler Crest.
-    -   Return
-    -   Earthquake
-    -   Sucker Punch
-    -   Hypnosis
--   Mismagius, Level 85. @ Life Orb.
-    -   Shadow Ball
-    -   Dazzling Gleam
-    -   Thunderbolt
-    -   Will-o-Wisp
--   Beheeyem, Level 86. @ Beheeyem Crest.
-    -   Psyshock
-    -   Shadow Ball
-    -   Flash Cannon
-    -   Recover
--   Porygon-Z, Level 85. @ Synthetic Seed.
-    -   Dark Pulse
-    -   Blizzard
-    -   Thunderbolt
-    -   Tri Attack
--   Klinklang, Level 85. @ Air Balloon.
-    -   Shift Gear
-    -   Gear Grind
-    -   Return
-    -   Wild Charge
--   Naganadel, Level 87. @ Life Orb.
-    -   Sludge Wave
-    -   Dragon Pulse
-    -   Heat Wave
-    -   Nasty Plot
+!battle(["Clear",:UNKNOWN_2,0], "Factory Field")

-The Naganadel has two shields, and her Stantler and Beheeyem each have crests that make both much better.
-That said, if you don't let Naganadel get too many Beast Boosts her team is overall slow and you can sweep them with the right Pokemon.
+The Naganadel has two shields, and her Stantler and Beheeyem have crests that make each much better.
+That said, if you don't let Naganadel get too many Beast Boosts, her team is slow overall and you can sweep them with the right Pokemon.
+That said, winning this one is optional.

-That said, winning this battle is technically optional.
-Losing takes away Relationship Points however (Aelita -1, Adam -1, Braixen -1, Erick
--1).
+**Relationship Point Choices**:
+- Fail to defeat Clear (-1 Aelita, -1 Adam, -1 Braixen, -1 Erick)

+Back outside:

 **Relationship Point Choices**:
 - I'm going too!
 (Aelita +3)